-ART145‡ E-G / 3 cr. hrs.
-DIGITAL PHOTOGRAPHY I
+ART145‡ DIGITAL PHOTOGRAPHY I

 Students learn basic digital camera skills beginning with exposure control, including bracketing, reciprocity, exposure modes, and the use of the histogram.
 The creative techniques of depth of field and movement control are explored as well as techniques for low light and night photography.
 Image processing skills are introduced using Adobe PhotoShop, including basic digital workflow management, density and contrast control, basic black and white conversion, dodging, burning, cropping, and retouching.
 Print presentation and archival storage methods of prints and digital media will be explored.
-(2 hrs. lecture, 3 hrs. lab.)
+(2hrs. lecture, 3) hrs. lab.)
 No prerequisite.

-Note: Students are required to have any fully-adjustable digital camera with a resolution of 4MB or greater.
-Photographic Imaging majors are required to have a digital SLR camera with a resolution of 6MB or greater.
-Students must provide their own memory cards, storage drives, CD-Rs,DVDs, ink jet paper and some other supplies.
+Note: Students are required to have a fully-adjustable digital camera with a resolution of 4-megapixels or greater.
+Photographic Imaging majors are required to have a DSLR camera with a resolution of 6-megapixels or greater, memory cards, portable hard drive, photo quality inkjet paper and some other supplies.

-ART146‡ E-G / 3 cr. hrs.
-DIGITAL PHOTOGRAPHY II
+ART146‡ DIGITAL PHOTOGRAPHY II

-Builds on the fundamental photography and image processing skills introduced in Digital Photography I. Color photography is studied in-depth, including photographic color theory, color management during image processing, and color printing corrections and techniques.
+Builds on the fundamental photography and image processing skills introduced in Digital Photography I. Color photography is studied in-depth, including photographic color theory, color management during image processing, color printing corrections and techniques.
 Advanced camera and image processing techniques are introduced, including lens filtration, close-up photography, digital workflow management, layers, levels, channels, histograms, text, restoration, advance gray scale tonal control, and image size management.
 Through creative visual assignments, students will be encouraged to develop their own individual photographic styles.
 Print finishing, including window matting and archival storage of print and digital media, will be explored.
-(2 hrs. lecture, 3 hrs. lab.)
+(2hrs. lecture, 3hrs. lab.)
 Prerequisite: ART145; corequisite: ART149.